Get insider access

 • Noticeable uniformity issues.

-The LG UQ90 is an alright choice for watching sports, especially if you're in a room with some lighting or if you have a wide seating arrangement.
-It has a decent viewing angle, so the image remains accurate when watching from the sides.
-It also has good reflection handling, but it isn't very bright, so it can't overcome a lot of glare.
-Sadly, it has a poor response time, so it's hard to make out fine details in fast action.
+The LG UQ9000 is an alright choice for watching sports, especially if you're in a room with some lighting or have a wide seating arrangement.
+It has a decent viewing angle, so the image remains consistent when watching from the sides, so people can sit around the TV and have a good viewing experience.
+It also has good reflection handling but isn't very bright, so it can't overcome a lot of glare.
+Sadly, it has a poor response time, so it's hard to make out fine details in fast action due to blur.

 Pros

-• Image remains accurate at a moderate viewing angle.
+• Image remains consistent at a moderate viewing angle.

 • Upscales lower resolution content well.